New Zealand Certificate in Fishing Vessel Crewing (Level 3)

 What you need to know first

-Preference given to applicants with New Zealand Certificate in Maritime Crewing (Level 2)
+Preference given to those with New Zealand Certificate in Maritime Crewing (Level 2)

-Preference given to those employed or seeking employment on aquaculture/commercial fishing vessels
+Preference for applicants employed or seeking employment on aquaculture or commercial fishing vessels

 Industry icon